Sarumathi-Sukravel/Sarumathi-Sukravel/README.md

   </tr>
 </table>

-> 💡 **Tip for you:** replace each `via.placeholder.com` image URL above with a real screenshot of that project's chart/dashboard.
-Just drag-and-drop your screenshot into the GitHub README editor — it will auto-generate the image link for you to paste in.
+> 💡 **Tip for you:** update each project link above to match your actual repo URLs, and replace the `via.placeholder.com` images with real screenshots of each dashboard — drag-and-drop into the GitHub README editor to auto-generate the image link.

 ---